Azure/azure-sdk-tools/tools/sdk-generation-pipeline/documents/deployment/README.md

 This is the requirement for testing in PPE environment.

-1. colose release request issues in Azure org issues link <https://github.com/Azure/sdk-release-request/issues?q=is%3Aissue+label%3APowerApps+is%3Aopen>
+1. close release request issues in Azure org issues link <https://github.com/Azure/sdk-release-request/issues?q=is%3Aissue+label%3APowerApps+is%3Aopen>